 (64 days)

-Meso Tendon Matrix is intended for use in sports medicine procedures for the reinforcement and repair of soft tissue where weakness exists including but not limited to, rotator cuff, patellar, Achilles, biceps, quadriceps and other tendons.
+Meso Tendon Matrix is indicated for use in sports medicine procedures for the reinforcement and repair of soft tissue where weakness exists including but not limited to, rotator cuff, patellar, Achilles, biceps, quadriceps and other tendons.
 Meso Tendon Matrix is not intended to replace normal body structure or provide the full mechanical strength to support tendon repair of the rotator cuff, patellar, Achilles, biceps, quadriceps, or other tendons.
 Sutures, used to repair the tear, and sutures or bone anchors used to attach the tissue to the bone, provide biomechanical strength for the tendon repair.
 Meso Tendon Matrix is supplied sterile and for one time use.

 Meso Tendon Matrix is a resorbable surgical mesh intended to reinforce soft tissue where weakness exists.
 The implant is derived from porcine mesothelium tissue.
 The material is supplied sterile in double-layer packages.
 The implant is packaged dry and prior to use is hydrated with saline or autologous body fluids such as blood, bone marrow aspirate, or blood concentrates such as platelet rich plasma.